Israa al-Ghomgham

 Extra Bio Info:

-Israa al-Ghomgham is imprisoned for her religious identity and protesting religious discrimination.
+Israa al-Ghomgham is imprisoned for her religious identity and religious freedom advocacy.

-On February 10, 2021, the Specialized Criminal Court sentenced al-Ghomgham to eight years in prison followed by an eight year travel ban.
+In February 2021, the Specialized Criminal Court sentenced al-Ghomgham to eight years' imprisonment followed by an eight-year travel ban.
+In October 2022, an appeals court increased al-Ghomgham's sentence to 13 years' imprisonment.